samathaluca/fallen/README.md

 required field pop up warning for add_changes login

-filter choses two or more types of addiction, also further filters One of the key factors in getting through to addicts is for them to identify and recongnise that the person trying to help them has walked in their shoes.
-As the stories become more plentiful a second filter can be added e.g. sex or age or education or stress levels or social anxiety, the list is endless.

 user /contribtuor stories I will have access to a gratitude list and journal which may help me